mikel-ao/my_portfolio/index.md

 ### 1. Bioactive Extraction Optimizer
 **Standardizing Phytochemical Recovery through Predictive Modeling.**

-This project showcases the application of **Response Surface Methodology (RSM)** to optimize the extraction of Aloesin from agri-food by-products.
+This project showcases the application of **Response Surface Methodology (RSM)** to optimize the extraction of Aloesin from Aloe vera crop by-products.
 It transforms experimental data into an interactive decision-making tool.

 * 🖥️ [**Launch the Interactive App**](https://aloe-extraction-optimization.streamlit.app/)
 * 📂 [**Github Repository**](https://github.com/mikel-ao/aloe-extraction-optimization)